Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/faq.rst

    .. note::
       If you are updating from a test version firmware, we recommend factory resetting the device before using the Nitrokey 3 with the SE050 in production environments.

+.. faq:: Which certificates are used?

+   You can find certificates used for the Nitrokey 3 `here <https://www.github.com/Nitrokey/nitrokey-3-firmware/tree/main/utils/certificates#nitrokey-certificates>`__.